 I have been taking pictures since I was a child, having started by developing and printing images in my home darkroom – and I have been photographing ever since.
 I transitioned to digital in the mid 90’s which dovetailed nicely with my engineering and computer science background as I moved to using digital processing tools.

 I grew up and live in Dobbs Ferry, a suburb of New York City and was introduced to photography by my father in the 1970’s.
 When I was a kid, we built a darkroom in the corner of our basement where I could experiment with black and white photography.
 I shot for the school yearbook and high school literary magazine.
 In retrospect, while I spent a lot of time with photography – I had no focus or drive (or for that matter, time) to do much more with it as I began my career as an engineer.
 I continued to shoot film during and after college, but was now sending film out to labs.

-My work has been accepted to juried shows and have been accepted and received honorable mentions in PSA international competitions as well as having won numerous awards in local club competitions.
-My images have been published in local and international newspapers (Rivertowns Enterprise, Ålandstidningen), magazines (international newspapers, cover of Women Business Owners Today) and shown in locally in (The Gallery at Grenadine, The Riverfront Gallery, the Upstream Gallery and the Blue Door Gallery).-
+My work has been accepted in juried shows, received recognition in PSA international competitions as well as having won numerous awards in club and local competitions, where I have also been a judge.
+My images have been published in local and international newspapers including the New York Times, magazines and books.